sebseb7/logisim/README.md

 [![Download for Mac](https://raw.githubusercontent.com/kevinawalsh/logisim-evolution/holycross/images/download-mac.jpg)](http://mathcs.holycross.edu/~kwalsh/Logisim-Evolution-4.0.0hc.pkg)
 [![Download for Linux](https://raw.githubusercontent.com/kevinawalsh/logisim-evolution/holycross/images/download-linux.jpg)](http://mathcs.holycross.edu/~kwalsh/logisim-evolution-4.0.0hc.jar)

+**MAC Security Warning**: On some recent MacOS versions, the OS security gatekeeper may prevent you from opening the PKG file above directly.
+Instead, right-click and "Save As..." to save the PKG file to your download folder.
+Then go to your download folder in the finder, right click the PKG file and "Open with...
+Installer (Default)".
+When given a security warning, click "Open".
+This should install the program.

 An alternative [ZIP format version for Windows](http://mathcs.holycross.edu/~kwalsh/Logisim-Evolution-4.0.0hc.zip) is also available.
 After downloading it, extract the compressed contents to a directory of your choice and run the extracted exe file.